Jordan blows sirens for start of nationwide curfew to combat coronavirus - witnesses

 "Anyone going outside will be subjecting themselves to punishment," Bassam Talhouni, Justice Minister told Jordan's Al Mamlaka news channel.
 The curfew, in which thousands of soldiers have been deployed inside cities and on main highways across the country, is in place until further notice.

 Armored police vehicles roamed the streets of main cities, calling on people to heed warnings not to leave their homes, witnesses said.
-Jordan has closed land and sea border crossings with Syria, Iraq, Egypt, and Israel, and suspended all incoming and outgoing flights since Tuesday.
+Streets across the capital and main cities were deserted, with shops shuttered as police patrolled neighborhoods and the army manned checkpoints, witnesses said.

 The government has said the kingdom, which imports most of its food and is an energy importer, has a strategic stockpile of commodities for several months alongside several months of gasoline and petroleum products.
 The monetary authorities have also in recent days taken several moves, including delaying loan payments, slashing interest rates and injecting liquidity, to help cushion the energy importer from the economic impact of the crisis.